 These purposeful blooms can be grown in any sized garden plot, even in containers on a small balcony.

-‘If you only do one thing this year to improve your garden’s value for nature, be more like Monty and cut your grass less, or not at all,’ says Sarah Mead, Head Gardener at Yeo Valley Organic and creator of the Yeo Valley Organic Garden in Somerset.
+‘If you only do one thing this year to improve your garden’s value for nature, be more like Monty and cut your grass less, or not at all,’ says Sarah Mead, creator of the Yeo Valley Organic Garden in Somerset.

 Sarah continues, ‘Global biodiversity is in decline and our climate is warming.
 It’s essential that we all recognise the small changes we can make that have a huge collective impact on our environment.
 Putting your feet up instead of getting the mower out is top of the list!’

 12. Grow a wildflower meadow

 ‘Where a cottage is set in a beautiful countryside location, it can be an opportunity to create a space which reflects this backdrop,’ explains James Scott, of The Garden Company.